 A graduate of English National Ballet School, Nouska’s first career was spent on international stages as a professional ballet dancer.
 She worked with Sir Antonio Pappano at The Royal Opera House, Sir Cameron Mackintosh, Michael Clark, Rufus Norris, Laurence Connor, Gillian Lynne, Thea Sharock, Peter Shaffer, Javier de Frutos, Fin Walker, Lionel Hoche and Will Tuckett.
 From the age of nineteen, Nouska starred in the West End and UK Touring productions of Phantom of The Opera; Cabaret and Equus, she was a featured artist in Madonna’s short film Filth and Wisdom and Will Tuckett’s feature film Street Dance The Movie.
 She finished her career at The Royal Opera House as Dance Captain and cast member in Laurent Pellet's premiere and revival runs of Manon in Covent Garden and Tokyo.

-Nouska studied English Literature at the University of Oxford.
+Nouska studied English Literature at Regent's Park College, University of Oxford.